 The Teamsters requested to advance contract negotiations by one year due to the One Yellow Plan.
 Yellow acknowledged that it would need the Teamsters to enact any changes to the workforce, and they agreed.

 Yet, talks have halted due to strong public statements from the Teamsters.
-Also, the corporations are blaming one another for not bargaining in good faith.
-The union tries to force a deal through at ABF and is in contract negotiations at UPS.
-The public spectacle over One Yellow has been a clear attempt by the union to position itself as a force fighting for employees.
+Also, corporations blame one another for not bargaining in good faith.
+The union tries to force a deal through ABF and is in contract negotiations with UPS.
+The public spectacle over One Yellow has been an apparent attempt by the union to position itself as a force fighting for employees.

 There are only a few details about the actual negotiations.
-But it has been stated that the Teamsters and the company have decided to move forward with a 40-cent rise from the current contract scheduled for October.
-Also, the company is offering an extra pitiful 60-cent rise to get the contract through.
+However, it has been stated that the Teamsters and the company have decided to move forward with a 40-cent rise from the current contract scheduled for October.
+Also, the company is offering an extra pitiful 60-cent surge to get the contract through.

-Yet Yellow faces a significant challenge: it lacks the funding to grant even this absurdly small rise.
+Yet Yellow faces a significant challenge: it needs more funding to grant even this absurdly small rise.
 Yellow is in serious need of a new contract because it is broken.
 According to market analysts, Yellow could run out of money by August and declare bankruptcy later this year.

 Yellow’s credit rating was downgraded in May.
 Due to Yellow’s incredible $1.6 billion in debt, of which $700 million is owed to the federal government, there is a big chance of default.
 According to Yellow’s most recent financial reports, the business is losing money.
 Even when it has generated a profit, it has done so on a relatively small scale compared to the company’s outstanding debt.
 Over $1.3 billion of Yellow’s debt will come due this year.
 Thus, it’s uncertain if Yellow can handle the pressure.